A Brief Discussion of Research vs. Results, and Why Everything Old is New Again

 Of course, this type of training has never gone away completely; many trainers, myself included, have been using these “bodybuilding” methods for years, incorporating them where appropriate.

-Self-professed meatheads like Bryan and I aside, there are an number of fantastic high level trainers who rely on many types of training that haven’t been backed up by a mountain of studies; or who simply don’t read the studies because they just care about progress.
+Self-professed meatheads like Bryan and I aside, there are a number of fantastic high-level trainers who rely on many types of training that haven’t been backed up by a mountain of studies; or who simply don’t read the studies because they just care about progress.

 On such coach is Nick Tumminello, who in a recent presentation stated, “I’m far more interested in the art than I am in the science—understanding how to get results is better than understanding anything else.”

-However, instead of just a few open-minded coaches making recommendation, the entire culture will pivot, and you’ll see recommendations for angled biceps curls, calf programs with specification on varying foot positioning, and even articles about new exercises to isolate parts your forearm; it’s all fair game.
+However, instead of just a few open-minded coaches making recommendations, the entire culture will pivot, and you’ll see recommendations for angled biceps curls, calf programs with specification on varying foot positioning, barbell bench press specialization programs focusing on changing exercise temp, and even articles about new exercises to isolate parts your forearm; it’s all fair game.